-- 1. Application for Graduate Admission: SWOSU Website for Graduate Admission Forms - 2.
-9-Hour Policy Agreement - 3.
-Official transcript(s) of all credit earned (including undergraduate) - 4.
+- 1. Application for Graduate Admission - 2.
+Official transcript(s) of all credit earned (including undergraduate) - 3.
 Two recommendation forms - a.
 These recommendations should be completed by individuals who are in a position to rate academic aptitude, motivational, and character/disposition factors. - b.
 Forms should be sent directly from the reference to the Graduate Office - c.
-These forms are available in the program handbook on our website. - 5.
+These forms are available in the program handbook on our website. - 4.
 An original OSBI Background Check - The procedure for completing the check is in the application packet.